taiki-e/cargo-llvm-cov/README.md

 USAGE:
     cargo llvm-cov [OPTIONS] [-- <args>...]

+ARGS:
+    <args>...
+            Arguments for the test binary

 OPTIONS:
         --json
             Export coverage data in "json" format

             If --output-path is not specified, the report will be printed to stdout.

             This internally calls `llvm-cov export -format=text`.
-See <https://llvm.org/docs/CommandGuide/llvm- cov.html#llvm-cov-export> for more.
+See <https://llvm.org/docs/CommandGuide/llvm-cov.html#llvm-cov-export> for more.

         --lcov
             Export coverage data in "lcov" format.

             If --output-path is not specified, the report will be printed to stdout.

             This internally calls `llvm-cov export -format=lcov`.
-See <https://llvm.org/docs/CommandGuide/llvm- cov.html#llvm-cov-export> for more.
+See <https://llvm.org/docs/CommandGuide/llvm-cov.html#llvm-cov-export> for more.

         --text
             Generate coverage reports in “text” format.

             If --output-path or --output-dir is not specified, the report will be printed to stdout.

             This internally calls `llvm-cov show -format=text`.
-See <https://llvm.org/docs/CommandGuide/llvm- cov.html#llvm-cov-show> for more.
+See <https://llvm.org/docs/CommandGuide/llvm-cov.html#llvm-cov-show> for more.

         --html
             Generate coverage reports in "html" format.
 If --output-dir is not specified, the report will be generated in `target/llvm-cov` directory.

             This internally calls `llvm-cov show -format=html`.
-See <https://llvm.org/docs/CommandGuide/llvm- cov.html#llvm-cov-show> for more.
+See <https://llvm.org/docs/CommandGuide/llvm-cov.html#llvm-cov-show> for more.

         --open
             Generate coverage reports in "html" format and open them in a browser after the operation.

             See --html for more.

         --summary-only
             Export only summary information for each file in the coverage data.

             This flag can only be used together with either --json or --lcov.

         --output-path <PATH>
             Specify a file to write coverage data into.

             This flag can only be used together with --json, --lcov, or --text.
 See --output-dir for --html and --open.

         --output-dir <DIRECTORY>
             Specify a directory to write coverage reports into (default to `target/llvm-cov`).

             This flag can only be used together with --text, --html, or --open.
 See also --output-path.

         --ignore-filename-regex <PATTERN>
             Skip source code files with file paths that match the given regular expression